-- A. violation of applicable provisions of the Illinois Environmental Protection Act; - B. water pollution defined and prohibited by the Illinois Environmental Protection Act; - C. violation of applicable water quality standards of the Illinois Pollution Control Board, Title 35, Subtitle C: Water Pollution Rules and Regulation; or - D. interference with water use practices near public recreation areas or water supply intakes.
+- 1. The applicant shall not cause: - A. violation of applicable provisions of the Illinois Environmental Protection Act; - B. water pollution defined and prohibited by the Illinois Environmental Protection Act; C. violation of applicable water quality standards of the Illinois Pollution Control - Board, Title 35, Subtitle C: Water Pollution Rules and Regulation; or - D. interference with water use practices near public recreation areas or water supply intakes.